 Beyond the white OB pole: The area to the right of the cart path has been designated by BPWGC as a Red Penalty Area.
 As is true of other Red Penalty Areas on the course, a ball may be legally played from where it lies without penalty; however we urge you use caution as the terrain can be quite difficult to navigate.
 Under no circumstances should a motorized cart be taken into any of these canyon areas.
 With a one stroke penalty, the player may bring their ball up to the fairway side of the cart path and take a drop within two club lengths, where the ball entered the penalty area and no closer to the hole.

 The canyon on the left side of the fairway is a Red Penalty Area.
-For safety reasons, BPWGC allows players to take a drop, with penalty, within three club lengths (after allowing for stance) of the canyon edge, rather than the usual two.
+Take a drop within two club lengths for a one stroke penalty.

 LOCAL RULES APPLICABLE THROUGHOUT THE COURSE: